Watching a loved one struggle with addiction is HARD!

 Luckily, I’m no stranger to addiction myself.

-I left after my 6th meeting feeling powerless… but knowing there had to be something I was missing.
+I left my meeting feeling powerless… but knowing there had to be something I was missing.

 RECOVERY FACT: